 With my curry recipes, I always aim to make them super accessible with minimal spices and niche ingredients, so that everyone can enjoy them and you can spend less money in the shops.

-The zingy, sweet & spicy flavours in this curry are partly coming from the ginger.
-Definitely don’t skip this ingredient!
+The zingy, sweet & spicy flavours in this curry are partly coming from the ginger and for flavouring the base of the curry onions and garlic are a must!

 Adds a sweet creaminess to the tomato and aubergine curry.
 I use reduced fat coconut milk for this recipe, as I find that the difference in flavour (with this recipe) is undetectable.

-Then add the ginger, chilli, garlic, curry powder and tomato puree into the pan to fry and bloom for a couple of minutes.
+3. Then add the ginger, chilli, garlic, curry powder and tomato puree into the pan to fry and continue to bloom for a couple of minutes (Image 3).

-Then remove the sauce from the heat and pour into a bowl.
-Using a hand blender, blend the curry until smooth.
+6. Then remove the sauce from the heat and pour into a bowl.
+Using a hand blender, blend the curry until smooth (Image 6).

 Yes!
 If you want to minimise the time spent grilling the aubergine, you could add the sliced aubergine onto a foil lined baking sheet and roast in the oven for 25-30 mins at 180°C.